asselstine/solidity-upgrade-patterns/README.md

-# Contract Storage and Upgrades in Production Ethereum Dapps
+# Contract Storage and Upgrade Patterns in Augur and Colony

-## Motivation

-For the past few months I've immersed myself in Ethereum development.
-I began with the mechanics of Ethereum: from how the chain is built to the structure of solidity code and helpful frameworks.

-With that knowledge in place I wrote some simple Dapps using Web3.
-Being a professional developer I got up and running pretty quickly.
-However, after deploying even the most basic contracts I began to notice some serious deficiencies in how I was structuring my code.

-I come from a traditional web background with some dabbling in iOS and React Native.
-The application code was only ever accessible by my team, and if there was a bug or security hole we simply deployed new code.

-The immutable environment of Ethereum is a completely different beast.
-When a smart contract has been deployed it's behavior is preserved on the chain forever; the only change that can occur is within the stored state.

-This means two things:

-1. Smart contracts need thorough auditing before they are deployed.
-An exploit in an Ethereum contract can lead to financial theft rather than more mundane (arguably) data theft in traditional web applications.
-2. If there is a bug in smart contract code we *have* to be able to update it's behaviour.

-Smart contract security is covered really well by articles all over the internet.
-The exploits are famous (see the [DAO](http://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/)) and have been well publicized and analyzed.

-Contract upgradeability is also [well defined](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c), but how the pattern fits into application architecture was less clear to me.
-I decided to survey the landscape of Ethereum projects.

 ## Introduction

-In this article I examine several mature Ethereum projects to see how they approach contract storage and upgrades.
-I've tried to stick strictly to analysis and have avoided giving opinions or making assumptions.
-I'll be examining [Augur](http://www.augur.net/), [Colony](https://colony.io/), [Aragon](https://aragon.one/) and [Rocket Pool](https://www.rocketpool.net/).
-I picked these projects because they are relatively complete, have public codebases, and showcase something unique.
+In this article I examine two major Ethereum projects to see how they approach contract storage and upgrades.
+I try to stick strictly to analysis and avoid giving opinions or making assumptions.
+I examined [Augur](http://www.augur.net/) and [Colony](https://colony.io/) because they are mature and have public code bases.

+My background is in web and mobile application development.
+After writing my first few dapps, I quickly realized there were major shortcomings in my application architecture.
+The immutability of smart contracts requires the developer to carefully consider how code will be updated.
+I read all about upgradeable contract patterns, but I still didn't see how they fit into the application as a whole.
+I decided to read the code bases of a number of projects.
+Augur and Colony were my favourites.

-Before continuing you should have a solid understanding of the [`DELEGATECALL`](http://solidity.readthedocs.io/en/develop/assembly.html) opcode.
-Most of the projects use this opcode to implement upgradeable contracts.
-For a post-Byzantium example of opcode usage see Manuel Aráoz's [Dispatcher](https://github.com/maraoz/solidity-proxy/blob/master/contracts/Dispatcher.sol).
+Before continuing you **must** have a solid understanding of the [`DELEGATECALL`](http://solidity.readthedocs.io/en/develop/assembly.html) opcode.
+Martin Swende gives an excellent [explanation](http://martin.swende.se/blog/EVM-Assembly-trick.html) of it's usage.
+Most projects use this opcode to implement upgradeable contracts.
+Quite often the pattern is called Proxy, Delegator, or Dispatcher.
+Because the `returndatasize` opcode was introduced in Byzantium, there are two different styles of Delegators.
+The newer style uses the `returndatasize` opcode to provide a generic solution.
+The old style requires the developer to track the return value storage size of each function registered.
+For a post-Byzantium example of generic opcode usage see Manuel Aráoz's [Dispatcher](https://github.com/maraoz/solidity-proxy/blob/master/contracts/Dispatcher.sol).
 For a pre-Byzantium example see [EtherRouter](https://github.com/ownage-ltd/ether-router).

-More examples can be found in the references section below.
+For a high-level overview of the different storage and upgrade patterns, see [Jack Tanner's article](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c).
+He has also listed numerous useful links.

 ## Augur

-[Augur](http://www.augur.net/) is a prediction market that allows people to gamble on the outcomes of future events.
+[Augur](http://www.augur.net/) is a prediction market; it allows people to bet on the outcomes of future events.
 It's been under development since 2014 and has a strong team of developers behind it.
 Augur publishes it's smart contracts to Github under [augur-core](https://github.com/AugurProject/augur-core).

 Augur consists of 70+ smart contracts.
 Nearly all of the contracts inherit from [Controlled](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controlled.sol).
 Controlled contracts store a reference to a [Controller](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controller.sol).